 Endeavour Announces Holding(s) in Company

-Endeavour Mining plc ("the Company”) announces that it received the following notification on 27 September 2024 from Blackrock, Inc. of its interests in the Company as at 26 September 2024
+Endeavour Mining plc ("the Company”) announces that it received the following notification today, 1 October 2024 from Blackrock, Inc. of its interests in the Company as at 30 September 2024

 TR-1: Standard form for notification of major holdings